akrovvidi/cse15l-lab-reports/lab3.md

 The command I chose to research for this lab is the "grep" command.
 The grep argument is a command-line function that searches for a string in a group of files.

-## The first instance of Find method:
+## The first instance of grep method:

 This instance goes like:
 ```